EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/development-workflow.md

 ### 3.1 Accessing test environment

-The test environment is located in the EIDF147 project.
+The test environment is located in the eidf147 project.
 Please ask your research coordinator to contact EPCC and request for you to be added to the test environment.

 ### 3.2 Pull and run

 ---------
-!!!
-Warning: do not use container CLIs directly.
+!!! warning "Do not use container CLIs directly"

-You **must not** use commands such as `podman run ...` or `docker run ...` directly.
     The CES wrapper scripts **must** be used to run containers in the TRE.
 This is to ensure that the correct data directories are automatically made available.

+    You **must not** use commands such as `podman run ...` or `docker run ...` directly.

 ---------

 Containers can only be used on the TRE desktop hosts using shell commands.
 Containers can only be pulled from the GHCR into the TRE using a `ces-pull` script.
 Hence containers must be pushed to GHCR for them to be used in the TRE.
 Although alternative methods can be used in the test environment, we encourage users to follow the exact same procedure as they would in the TRE.

-Once access has been granted to the `eidf147-ces-dev02` VM, the user can pull a container from their private GHCR repository using the command:
+Once access has been granted to the test environemnt in the eidf147 project, the user can pull a container from their private GHCR repository using the command:

 ```sh
 ces-pull <container-engine> <github_user> <github_token> ghcr.io/<namespace>/<container_name>:<container_tag>
 ```

 > [!NOTE]
-> The three container engines available are Podman, Kubernetes and Apptainer, with `ces-pull` defaulting to Podman if no container engine is specified.
+> The three container engines available are Podman and Apptainer, with `ces-pull` defaulting to Podman if no container engine is specified.

 To run the container, use: